rushidotpy/Code-problems-Search-Engine/README.md

 └── 2540/
     └── Problem_2540.txt        # Last problem description
 Each folder 1/, 2/, …, 2540/ contains exactly one .txt file holding the full problem description.

+All these code problems are stored in a SQLite database with this Python script.
 ## 📜 Python Script (`db.py`)

 ```python